 - Pay to train staff across multiple tools and manually integrate outputs

-A New Generation of Integrated Platforms
+A New Generation of Integrated Decision Platforms

 This is the problem that HarmonyMS was designed to solve.
 Developed through the EU H2020-funded HARMONY project, it is a software-agnostic, modular platform that allows transport modellers to connect existing models — including commercial tools like PTV VISUM and Aimsun — through standardized adaptors.